jimz011/homekit-infused/README.md

 - Copy the `homekit-infused.yaml` file to the root of your setup
 - Copy the `/packages/` folder to the root of your setup
 - Copy the `/www/images/` folder to the `/www/` folder
-- Add the following line to your `configuration.yaml` file
+- Add the following lines to your `configuration.yaml` file
 ```
 homeassistant:
     packages: !include_dir_named packages/